 London Canal Museum and the King's Cross Ice Wellhow the canals helped shaped the city that exists today

 I was in London in early 2017 for work reasons, and the company that I work for has an office at King’s Cross.
-As a curious person that I’m, I started researching what was historical, unique or remotely entertaining around the area.
+As the curious person that I’m, I started researching what was historical, unique, or remotely entertaining around the area.
 Since I didn’t want to see where Harry Potter goes to Hogwarts School of Witchcraft, I started looking for something different.
-This is how I found out about where Joseph Grimaldi is buried and the only statue of Lenin in London.
-But, also, I found out about the King’s Cross Ice Well and the London Canal Museum.

 What can you see inside the London Canal Museum?